yugabyte/yugabyte-db/docs/content/latest/architecture/docdb/persistence.md

 in master’s syscatalog as part of the table’s schema).
 If no TTL is present at the column’s value, the table TTL acts as the default value.

-Furthermore, CQL has a distinction between rows created using Insert vs Update.
+Furthermore, YCQL has a distinction between rows created using Insert vs Update.
 We keep track of this difference (and row level TTLs) using a "liveness column", a special system column invisible to the user.
 It is added for inserts, but not updates: making sure the row is present even if all non-primary key columns are deleted only in the case of inserts.